CodingItWrong/codingitwrong.com/_drafts/xp-made-me-a-better-person.md

 So it's not a matter of everyone being at different points on the same path.
 We are working in different contexts, and we learn and work in different ways.
 I can't say for sure that, for example, an iOS developer needs to first do more testing and then all their problems will be solved.
 The other person always has far more information than I do about themselves and their context.
 They have to figure out their answers for themselves.
 My role is to get to know them, do my best to understand them and their context, share my own experiences, and let them decide if something seems worth trying.

 In this post I've been summarizing what I've learned as "kindness," but I think a more precise word would be "respect."
 At the start of my journey, my self-sufficient view carried an implicit judgment of anyone who had not been able to pull themselves up by their own bootstraps.
-But each time my core belief changed I gained more respect from people: that they may have expertise, beginner insights, or even a different perspective.
+But each time my core belief changed I gained more respect for people: that they may have expertise, beginner insights, or even a different perspective.
 I moved from judging them to giving them the freedom to figure things out for themselves, and I learned how to engage with them in a way that encouraged that freedom.

 ## Where I Go From Here